kyle-rosa/ray_marching/README.md

 In our application, $X = G \cong \mathbb{R}^3 \rtimes \text{Spin}_3$ is the set of embeddings into 3D space, and the Lie algebra is $\mathfrak{g} \cong \mathbb{R}^3 \times \mathfrak{sl}_3$.

 ### Display
-I've used the TorchWindow package [2] to display rendered frames without moving any data off the GPU.
+I've used the TorchWindow package [2] to display rendered frames from the GPU.

 # TODO